 Remission.
 An absolute symptom level, one that does not interfere with an individual's behavior and below that required for a diagnosis of a disorder, maintained for at least 6 months.

 Significant.
-We avoid the stand-alone adjective significant because of the frequent confusion between its statistical meaning and its non-statistical meaning.
-We use the terms statistically significant and substantial benefit respectively.
+We seek to avoid the stand-alone adjective significant because of the frequent confusion between its statistical meaning and its non-statistical meaning.
+We prefer the terms statistically significant and substantial benefit respectively.

 Clinically significant.
 Clinically significant benefit for a treatment is a level of symptom improvement that can be reasonably and clearly discerned by a patient.
 Clinically significant is differentiated from statistically significant.
 For example, antidepressants are shown to have statistically significant benefit for depression, but some meta-analyses show this benefit is as low as 8% over placebo.
 Some researchers and clinicians see this small benefit as not clinically significant since a person would have a difficult time discerning an 8% decrease in symptoms.